You are viewing a story from harrypotterfanfiction.com

-At that point, he looked away from me and looked around the kitchen with a look of shock on his face.
+At that point, he looked away from me and looked around the kitchen.

 ‘But I didn’t mean to, I just… and you still think that I am a good person.
 Take a look around, how can you possibly think that,’ he said, starting to look desolate again.

 ‘Oh would you just sit down,’ I snapped, startling him out of his little panic.
 ‘I have just spent the last ten minutes telling you why I don’t think you are Satan’s spawn and I am certainly not going to go through it all again.
 Now you asked me if I wanted something and thanks to you I’m still waiting, so are you planning to sit down or do I have to sit here alone?’

 Draco just looked at me, blinking a few times in complete shock, before moving across the room to sit down opposite me.
 ‘Sorry,’ he muttered.

 I managed to call a house elf back over, which wasn’t easy as the majority of them seemed to have scarpered and asked them to bring us our hot chocolates when they had a free moment.